Kuhli loach: Ecology

-Etymology of name
+Etymology

 The kuhli loach was originally described as Cobitis kuhlii by Achille Valenciennes in 1846 to commemorate Heinrich Kuhl's work as a naturalist and zoologist.
 In scientific literature, it has been referred to as Acanthophthalmus kuhlii.
 The genus name Acanthophthalmus is a junior synonym of Pangio.
+Its older generic name 'Acanthophthalmus' comes from the meaning 'thorn' or 'prickle-eye', after a spine beneath each eye.

+Sexual dimorphism

+There is evidence of sexual dimorphism in this species with studies showing that males have one hard ray in their pectoral fins and 7–8 weak rays, while females have no hard ray and 8–10 weak rays.
+Head depth also could be a potential sex-differentiating characteristic, revealing that males might be able to prey on harder food, while females might feed on softer substances.
+Additionally, there is a difference of sexes in body depth, with females having more body depth (dorsal to ventral measured vertically), which could potentially serve as a benefit for females in reproduction.
+However, their body length and coloration are the same throughout both males and females of this species.

-In the aquarium
+In aquaria

 While striped Pangio loaches are a common in aquaria, the true P. kuhlii is rarely, if ever, kept.
-This is due to the fact that they are endemic to Jawa, where collection of ornametal fish is extremely rare.
+This is due to the fact that they are endemic to Indonesia Java, where collection of ornamental fish is extremely rare.
 There are many who doubt P. kuhlii has ever even made it into the private aquarium trade.

 There are a number of species of the genus Pangio, primarily P. semicincta, that appear similar and are sold under the same name, require similar care, and are all excellently suited for household tanks.
 They tend to be hardy and long-lived in the aquarium and get along well with their own kind as well as others.
+Kuhli loaches can have nearly a 10-year lifespan, sometimes reaching as far as 14 years in captivity, making them great aquarium fish.

 In an aquarium environment, especially if the gravel is suitably finely grained, Pangio species can burrow into the bottom and there remain unseen for long periods of time, emerging to eat during the night.
 If the gravel is later disturbed, a hobbyist might well find themselves faced with fish assumed lost a long time ago.
-Kuhlis may also occasionally swim into unprotected filter inlets, possibly leading to their deaths.
+They may also occasionally swim into unprotected filter inlets, possibly leading to their deaths.
+Since they are quite thin and lanky they can often get themselves into small places, even sometimes escaping the tank.
+Additionally, kuhli loaches can succumb to various common aquaria diseases such as dropsy, ich, fin rot, and cottonmouth.

-Breeding in captivity requires plenty of hiding spaces and consistent water quality.